Investing in Apartments – Complete Success GuideMarch 3, 2019

 We consider three categories of risk:

 Low-Risk Apartment Investing

 You buy an apartment building that has stable rents and low vacancy in a high-demand area.
-Rents will likely stay about the same, going up only slowly but seldom retreating.
+Rents will likely stay about the same, going up slowly but seldom retreating.
 The acquisition cost of this kind of property is higher due to the minimal risk.
 You can expect a cash-on-cash return in the range of 4% to 8% on a low-risk property.
-It makes a perfect passive investment, because there is little need to add value to the property.
+It makes a perfect passive investment because there is little need to add value to the property.

 Medium Risk Apartment Investing

 You can get a higher cash-on-cash return by investing in an apartment with working-class tenants, a slightly higher vacancy rate and mid-level rents.
 Typically, the building might reside in a neighborhood that is starting to gentrify.
 Moreover, if you still want a hands-off approach, expect a cash-on-cash return in the 8% to 12% range.
 However, if you can provide more hands-on involvement, you can boost your cash-on-cash return to the 12% to 16% range.
 This means taking on chores such as shoveling the walks, making minor repairs and renting out the vacant units.
-In other words, you invest more of your money and effort to earn a higher return.
+In other words, you invest more money and effort to earn a higher return.

 High Risk Apartment Investing

 If you seek the best possible returns and aren’t afraid of the risk, a high-risk apartments investment might be perfect for you.
 It means buying a building in the low-rent district with higher vacancy rates.
 Naturally it will also have higher eviction rates, more difficulties collecting rent, and a poorer demographic profile.
 Not surprisingly, your tenants might receive governmental rent subsidies.
 Of course, these are headaches for sure, but they also mean you’re more likely to get a bargain purchase price.
 Obviously, this type of property is ripe for value-add.